smartiniOnGitHub/grails-angularjs-resources/README.md

 It uses Grails [Resources Plugin](http://grails.org/plugin/resources) to handle resources gracefully.
 Just let your AngularJS resources (services, controllers etc.) depend on 'angular' module and it's done.
-To autobind AngularJS to the page require 'angular-autobind' module in the template.

 There is also controller for AngularJS scenario testing.
 Just navigate to `<app>/nge2e/<scenario-module-name>` to see the results.
 The scenario module must depend on 'angular-scenario'.